Datavault-UK/automate-dv-docs/docs/best_practices.md

 !!! warning
     Stick with your chosen algorithm unless you can afford to full-refresh and you still have access to source data.
-    Changing between hashing configurations when data has already been loaded will require a full-refresh of your models.
+    Changing between hashing configurations when data has already been loaded will require a full-refresh of your models in order to re-calculate all hashes.